FedRAMP/docs/docs/authorization-data-sharing.md

 This security and compliance information (including FedRAMP authorization data) is the intellectual property of the cloud service provider and is not _federal customer data_ in most cases.* The federal government benefits when the same security information is shared among all customers and even the public to ensure maximum transparency and accountability of cloud service providers.

-The FedRAMP Authorization Data Sharing Standard provides a process or mechanism for cloud service providers to store and share authorization data on their preferred platform of choice if it meets certain FedRAMP requirements.
+FedRAMP&#x27;s Authorization Data Sharing process provides a process or mechanism for cloud service providers to store and share authorization data on their preferred platform of choice if it meets certain FedRAMP requirements.

-At the initial release of this standard there will not be many platforms that directly support the requirements in this standard.
+At the initial release of this process there will not be many platforms that directly support the requirements in this process.
 FedRAMP anticipates this will change rapidly in response to market demand as platforms work to provide innovative solutions to these requirements.

 _* Providers with questions about this should consult with a lawyer who specializes in procurement law.
 Typically a contract with the government granting ownership of information is required to transfer ownership to the government._

-??? tip "Version 25.11B published on 2025-11-24 "
+??? tip "Version 25.11C published on 2025-12-01 "
     **History:**

+    - **25.11C (2025-12-01):** No material changes to content; replaced references to &quot;standard&quot; with &quot;process&quot; or &quot;documentation&quot; as appropriate.
     - **25.11B (2025-11-24):** No material changes to content; updated JSON structure with additional information about Rev5 application added.
     - **25.11A (2025-11-18):** Updates for the FedRAMP 20x Phase Two pilot, including minor clarifications and improvements based on pilot feedback.
     - **25.10A (2025-10-17):** Minor updates to improve clarity; switch from federal information to federal customer data; add impact level metadata; no substantive changes.